When I first heard of Moon Pod, I assumed it wouldn’t be any different than traditional bean bag chairs. I couldn’t have been more wrong!

 A Moon Pod is a zero-gravity bean bag chair made with responsive high-density beads.
 They have a unique shape unlike any other bean bag I’ve ever owned or sat in, and it provides way more support.

-Brian had a LoveSac in his apartment when we first met.
-It was huge and it always took a few minutes minutes after sitting down to get shifted into a comfortable position… I really wasn’t a fan at all (yet another reason I was hesitant about Moon Pod).
+If you’ve ever sat in a LoveSac, you know they’re huge and it always takes a few minutes minutes after sitting down to get shifted into a comfortable position… I really wasn’t a fan at all (yet another reason I was hesitant about Moon Pod).

-Right now, we have a couple of traditional beanbags we got for the girls.
+Right now, I have a couple of traditional beanbags I got for the girls.
 The Moon Pod is night and day better than both the LoveSac and the beanbags… not only for its comfort but for its size (4sqft footprint).

 Moon Pods are a major upgrade from old-school beanbag chairs.
 They even have a removable cover that can be washed in the washing machine (in cold water).